 In the kitchen, they're using Eden Valley biodynamic wheat and Caputo 00 flour in their pizza bases and, elsewhere on the menu, the focus on small batch and ethically produced foods elevates Nowhereman food well beyond the fare found at most brewpubs and beer venues.

 The third part – the melody, so to speak – was initially played by Colonial Brewing Co and The Monk brewer Paul Wyman, but has since been taking up by ex Little Creatures man Eddie Still, who's steered them towards a number of trophies across the country.

 All are enjoyed in a bright and airy space filled with natural light in which the bar – black tiles at the rear, an expanse of hardwood to lean on while making your selection – is very much the centrepiece, flanked by the brewery on its left.
 Seating is a mix of low tables and benches, higher spots and stools, with bare brick walls, giant murals, large plantings and a rendition of the brewery logo looming overhead on one of the factory windows further evidence this has been a labour of love for Reece.

-It makes it a great space for hosting events – something Nowhereman wasted little time in embracing – and is open Wednesday to Sunday with selected sports on screens and a vibe that’s as welcoming and inclusive as their beers.
+It makes it a great space for hosting events – something Nowhereman wasted little time in embracing – and possesses a vibe that’s as welcoming and inclusive as their beers.